 You can configure System for Cross-domain Identity Management (SCIM) for your Grammarly Business account, which automatically provisions members when they are assigned Grammarly application access at your identity provider if you are using a supported identity provider.
-The identity providers currently supported for SCIM-based provisioning are Okta and Azure AD.
+The identity providers currently supported for SCIM-based provisioning are Okta, Azure AD, and OneLogin.

 In order to use SCIM-based provisioning within your Grammarly Business account, you must be already using SAML Single Sign-On (SSO) for user authentication.
 For more information, please see How do I set up SAML single sign-on for my Grammarly Business account?

 When using SAML SSO, by default your identity provider does not communicate with Grammarly Business to create members when you assign or unassign users to the application.
 Grammarly Business performs just-in-time (JIT) provisioning of the member’s account the first time a member signs in via your identity provider.
 With the enablement of SCIM-based provisioning, your identity provider will notify Grammarly when users are assigned or unassigned application access.

 When you assign application access, your identity provider will communicate with Grammarly to create a member account and send an onboarding email to the user.
 When you unassign application access, your identity provider will communicate with Grammarly to invalidate any authenticated sessions and deactivate the member’s account.
 The Grammarly account will be suspended within an hour of receiving the deletion request and permanently deleted within 30 days.